 Ragdolls make use of Skinned Meshes, that is a character meshThe main graphics primitive of Unity.
 Meshes make up a large part of your 3D worlds.
 Unity supports triangulated or Quadrangulated polygon meshes.
 Nurbs, Nurms, Subdiv surfaces must be converted to polygons.
 More info

 See in Glossary rigged up with bones in the 3D modeling application.
-For this reason, you must build ragdoll characters in a 3D package like Autodesk® Maya® or Cinema4D.
+For this reason, you must build ragdoll characters in a 3D package like Autodesk® Maya®.

 See in Glossary.
 Make sure that Mesh CollidersA free-form collider component which accepts a mesh reference to define its collision surface shape.
 More info